 DAY 19: “QUEEN OF PEACE” (REGINA PACIS)

 The twelfth of the original twelve invocations of our Lady as “Queen” in her Litany praises her as “Queen of Peace” (Latin, Regina Pacis).
 Apparently, this title could not be otherwise, since the Blessed Virgin Mary is the Mother of the “Prince of Peace.”
-Therefore, today being the nineteenth day of our October Devotion, we shall briefly examine the importance of this Marian title and its significance to us, and in particular, to Nigeria at this time of the #EndSARS protest in the country.
+Therefore, today being the nineteenth day of our October Devotion, we shall briefly examine the importance of this Marian title and its significance to us, and in particular, to Nigeria at the time of the #EndSARS protest in the country, year 2020.

 It is important to note that Our Lady is the Queen of Peace not only in view of the absence of war but in the positive values of the biblical shalom, of peace that is born out of fraternity, of justice, of solidarity, etc. – a full and substantial peace.
 The Prophet Isaiah describes the kingdom of SHALOM (Is 65: 17-23), and in Psalm 72:7, we read of a prophecy of the Kingdom of Christ, declaring that “In his days, justice shall flourish and peace till the moon fails.”
 Shalom is the joy of living the fruits of love, the serenity that comes from mutual trust, justice and fairness.
 Therefore, peace can be understood as a Messianic asset.
 Being a queen in this Messianic kingdom, the Blessed Virgin Mary must be the “Queen of Peace,” for in her capacity, she continually intercedes for her people in order to ensure the reign of peace (a fruit of the Holy Spirit) even in the midst of challenges and difficulties, right from the inception of the Church at Pentecost.
 As a matter of fact, the Blessed Virgin Mary experienced in her own flesh the violence that sin causes in the world – the sword that pierced her soul (cf. Lk 2:34-35).
 This sword touched the depth of Mary’s soul the moment she saw her son on the cross.
 It is not difficult to imagine her pain at the moment when she witnessed her Son’s sufferings and death; but what would have been her reaction?
 Despair?
 Certainly not!
 It was a painful serenity – SHALOM!
 Michelangelo, the Italian Renaissance artist, was able to represent this attitude in the classic Pieta image.
 What draws the attention of those who observe this sculpture, preserved in the Vatican, is that the face has nothing to do with a woman of forty-five years.
 She looks more like a 16-year-old.
 This contrasted with the genre of the time, which used to portray the pain of Jesus and Mary in very strong and expressive colours of cruelty.
 Michelangelo showed with his art that, even in the greatest pain, Maria remained hopeful and serene – “Queen of Peace.”